 I identify with the innovation and competitiveness Rosaprima embodies.
 I am passionate about growing, competing, innovating, researching, studying.
 That all has allowed me to be in charge of several areas and contribute to many projects during these 12 years at the company.
 My trajectory began in the area of finance but with hard work and dedication, I now also spear the areas of Management and Human Resources.
 I currently lead a team of approximately 60 people.

-As we are commemorate International Women’s Day, can you tell us what gender equality means to you?
+As we are commemorating International Women’s Day, can you tell us what gender equality means to you?

 How does Rosaprima promote gender equality?